Remember to Bookmark This Site! come back often for updates.

 Answer: If you are a wicker lover either a collector or interested in restoring wicker furniture, I recommend adding these books to your own private resource library.
-Here are my book reviews on some of these books, see my Bookstore to purchase these for your personal resources.
+Here are my book reviews on a few of these books.

 - How to Buy and Restore Wicker Furniture by Thomas Duncan